apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 # Configuring the Transport

-In this chapter we'll describe the concepts required for understanding Apache ActiveMQ transports and where and how they're configured.
+In this chapter we'll describe the concepts required for understanding Apache ActiveMQ Artemis transports and where and how they're configured.

 ## Understanding Acceptors

-One of the most important concepts in Apache ActiveMQ transports is the *acceptor*.
+One of the most important concepts in Apache ActiveMQ Artemis transports is the *acceptor*.
 Let's dive straight in and take a look at an acceptor defined in xml in the configuration file `activemq-configuration.xml`.